esmevane/duckling/README.md

 ## Installation

-Duckling comes with a `duckling.jar`, which is runnable through Java:
+Duckling is released with a `duckling.jar`, which is runnable through Java:

 ```bash
 java ./duckling.jar